Smart buildings, explained – here’s what they mean for the built environment

 6. Greater occupant comfort

 A major selling point of smart building design is how it can be used to create a comfortable environment focused on wellbeing.
-Automation allows a building to respond to external weather conditions, ensuring the right temperature for its occupants.
+Automation allows infrastructure to respond to external weather conditions, ensuring the right temperature for its occupants.
 Lighting and air conditioning systems can also be adjusted to provide the highest level of comfort.

 7. Increased productivity